anilmainali/HTML-And-CSS/README.md

 - You can apply dimensions, borders,shape,size,color,fonts and many more with the help of CSS.

 ## HTML DOCUMENTS
-Everything that a browser displays is contained in a HTML document.
+- Everything that a browser displays is contained in a HTML document.

-Each HTML document is just a file and ends in .html
+- Each HTML document is just a file and ends in .html

+### What is a website?
+A website is a collection of individual linked documents.
+Sometimes called web pages.